nobrefelipe/weddy-app/README.md

 **Flutter**

-**Flutter Modular** for the project structure and dependency incection
+**Flutter Modular** for the project structure and dependency injection

 **MobX** for state management